ezomo/file_converter.rs/README.md

 *File name* , *file size* (before turning it into a video) , *file*
 Each item is separated by NULL.

-### process Flow
-Convert the input file to  image files and save them in ./out/ .
-After that, generate a video using the images stored in ./out/ .

 ### Notice
 pixel_size is the length of one side.